Prufrok/Prufrok.github.io/content/authors/admin/_index.md

 interests:
   - Human Mobility
   - Travel behavior
-  - Application in urban and transportation planning
+  - Urban and transportation planning

 # Education to show in About widget
 education: